pubgeo/IARPA-SMART/documentation/specifications/site_model_spec.md

 ### Notes on the observation geometries

-Polygon geometries should follow the (TODO: Add these [site/sub-site boundary rules](https://smartgitlab.com/TE/annotations/-/wikis/Annotation-Terminology-and-Boundary-Definitions#sitesub-site-rules))
+Polygon geometries should follow the [guidelines defined for site and subsite rules](../boundary_definitions.md).

 ### Optional Fields